obliviongx/connexa-graylog-fowarder/README.md

 - `GRAYLOG_URL`: The URL of the Graylog server endpoint
 - `GRAYLOG_AUTH_TOKEN_SECRET_ARN`: The ARN of the secret in AWS Secrets Manager that contains the Graylog authentication token
 - `GRAYLOG_TAGS`: Optional tags to add to the logs
+- `CUSTOMER_CODE`: The customer code to include in the header when sending logs to Graylog (defaults to "default" if not set)

 ## Testing